arnolp3/The-ESKAPE-Model/README.md

-# The ESKAPE Model: open-source antibiotic discovery for everyone
+# The ESKAPE model: open-source antibiotic discovery for everyone

 The ESKAPE Model is a machine learning-based online resource to facilitate discovery of novel antibiotics against the ESKAPE pathogens, a group of multidrug-resistant bacteria that are responsible for the majority of hospital-acquired infections.
 These pathogens have been identified by the World Health Organization as priority pathogens for the research and development of new treatments.